Victor Perton: Opposition

-In 1999, after the defeat of the Kennett government, Perton became Shadow Minister for Conservation and Environment and Shadow Minister for Multimedia (later retitiled "Shadow Minister for Technology & Innovation."
+In 1999, after the defeat of the Kennett government, Perton became Shadow Minister for Conservation and Environment and Shadow Minister for Multimedia (later retitled "Shadow Minister for Technology & Innovation."
 Perton performed well in these positions, and in August 2002, when Robert Doyle (Napthine's successor as leader) embarked on a major reshuffle in a last-ditch bid to boost the party's flagging fortunes before the state election due late that year, he was promoted to Shadow Attorney-General while also holding the positions of Shadow Minister for Consumer Affairs, Shadow Minister for Aboriginal Affairs and Shadow Minister for Technology and Innovation.

 Doyle's attempt to prevent a landslide defeat failed, and the party suffered the worst loss in its history, with several Shadow Ministers losing their seats, and Perton coming very close to losing his own.
 In the aftermath of the defeat, Perton was promoted to Shadow Minister of Education.
 He regularly appeared in the media with vocal criticism of the government, and remained amongst the opposition's most high-profile members.

 Within the spectrum of Liberal Party thought, Perton is regarded as a "small-l liberal", a position more common in the Victorian Liberal Party than the more aggressively right-wing New South Wales branch.

 In February 2006, Perton announced that he would not contest the next election and relinquished his shadow ministry.
 Mary Wooldridge was elected as the Liberal Member for Doncaster at the 2006 State Election.